Hello Hanami: Best Spots to View Cherry Blossoms in Tokyo 2025

 Skytree with cherryblossoms

-Sakura (cherry blossom) marks the beginning of spring.
+Sakura, the word for cherry blossoms, mark the beginning of spring.
 The sakura’s fleeting life span, analogous to that of human life, encourages us to infuse our lives with more future nostalgia.
-To do so, we are recommending both popular and more obscure hanami (sakura viewing) spots around Tokyo 2024.
-Make sure to check up on the sakura forecasts before confirming any plans and keep in mind that blooming periods can be unpredictable, particularly due to the acceleration of climate change.
+To do so, we are recommending the best spots to view cherry blossoms in Tokyo, including both popular and lesser-known places.
+Make sure to check the sakura forecasts regularly as blooming periods can be unpredictable, particularly due to the acceleration of climate change.

-Best Cherry Blossom Viewing Spots in Tokyo 2024
+Best Spots to View Cherry Blossoms in Tokyo

 Photo credit: @nanaimay